Goobley/CommonRTAtomicFormat/spec/core-spec.md

 Notes
 -----

-* When discussing atomic transitions the integer indicies i and j are used with j > i.
+* When discussing atomic transitions the integer indices i and j are used with j > i.

 Spec
 ----